DanyylCon/image-processing-api-project-v2/README.md

 of the transformed image in pixels.
 An example of the full address and query string in the adress bar of your browser would look like this: "http://localhost:3000/?filename=icelandwaterfall&height=300&width=400"

+Once the image is generated onto the screen, it should appear in the thumbs folder, its' name being the query string.
+If you try-+